brandonpittman/site/src/routes/about/index.md

 I'm married to a lovely woman whom I met by total chance at Oktoberfest in Nagoya one lovely day in 2014.
 She's gorgeous, smart, and most importantly, funny.
 We keep each other laughing on a daily basis and I'm lucky to have her.
 My son, Marcus, was born in September 2021.
+Our second child is due April 2024.

 When I have time for myself, I study philosophy, train jiu-jitsu, play video games, cook, drink natural wine, craft beer, and good